 Some of the best places to sample street food in Port Louis include the Central Market, Chinatown, Les Jardins de la Compagnie Market, Sir William Newton and Bourbon Streets.

-You can also book a street food tour where you’ll be accompanied by a guide who will show you all the best food spots in Port Louis.
+One of the top things to do in Port Louis is to go on a street food tour where you’ll be accompanied by a guide who will show you all the best food spots in the city.

 Related post: 30 delicious street food to try in Mauritius